1980 Corona LE Liftback.. and perhaps some troubleshooting help??;)

 I'm aware of the 11th head bolt.
 I have the Haynes Manuel for my car and the fsm for the 20r, so I think the head job should go smooth.
 Any other tricky stuff I might run into though?

 As for the weber, my amateur-ness shows.
-All I thought was bigger carb, better carb.
+Rolling Eyes All I thought was bigger carb, better carb.
 Haha.
 Will definitely go with the 32/36.
 However, I'd love to know why this is?
 In a nutshell if possible.

 I can't wait to get the vacuum mess off.
 I've been told its as simple as putting on the weber and plugging up everything but the EGR.
 I've heard you don't need the EGR, but it improves gas mileage?